Publications

 1. Early-Life Economic Conditions and Old-Age Mortality: Evidence from Historical County-Level Bank Deposit Data with Valentina Duque, Jason Fletcher, Hamid Noghanibehambari, Lauren Schmitz (Journal of Population Economics, January 2024)

-2. Discrimination in Science: Wage Gap between US and Foreign-Born Land Grant Scientists with Jeremy Foltz (Conditional Acceptance at American Journal of Agricultural Economics (AJAE))
+2. Discrimination in Science: Wage Gap between US and Foreign-Born Land Grant Scientists with Jeremy Foltz (Forthcoming, 2025 (American Journal of Agricultural Economics (AJAE)))

 Abstract: Recent research has shown the negative effects of the internet on younger people’s mental health.
 Yet, we do not know whether the same effects are present among the older population, who are especially vulnerable to certain mental health conditions and more likely to fall victim to online deception.
 I estimate the effect of broadband availability on the mental health of the 50+ age group in the United States from 2010 to 2018.
 I use individual panel data and exploit quasi-experimental variation induced by the staggered rollout of broadband at the census tract level using the latest difference-in-differences (DID) framework.
 Despite evidence of the internet’s harmful effects on younger populations, I show that broadband rollout significantly improves older adults’ mental health, reducing depression symptoms by 5.7%.
 Key mechanisms driving these positive gains include a decline in feelings of social isolation and loneliness and an increase in the quality of virtual social connections.
 Whites, rural dwellers, women, and married individuals appear to be the biggest beneficiaries of broadband’s positive effects on mental health.
 This work highlights broadband’s unmeasured additional benefits to public investments, given the recent allocation of over $65 billion to broadband expansion.